 In the morning I started to see white Ger tents scattered across the plains outside the window.
-The train got closer to the capital of Mongolia and the first people I saw in Ulaan Baatar were sitting along the railroad and taking a dump.
+The train got closer to the capital of Mongolia and the first person I saw in Ulaanbaatar was sitting along the railroad, taking a dump.
 Welcome to Mongolia, I guess.

-During the days in the valley we went horseback riding past the Turtle Rock, saw crazy climbing goats, wild yaks and two-humped Bactrian camels.
+During the days in the valley we went horseback riding, saw crazy climbing goats, wild yaks and two-humped Bactrian camels.
 It sounds like some kind of aliens but they did not have ray guns.
-In fact, these camels are among the rarest mammals on the planet and less than 1000 remains.
+In fact, these camels are among the rarest mammals on the planet and less than a thousand remains.

-At nighttime I loved to stand alone in pitch black darkness and beheld stars of the Milky Way totally free of light pollution.
+At nighttime I stood alone in pitch black darkness and watched the stars of the Milky Way, totally free of light pollution.

 - Related blog post: Tent heating in Mongolia

-In the evening we crossed the large Sükhbaatar Square, where the horse of revolutionary leader Damdin Sükhbaatar stopped to pee in 1921.
-It was considered a good omen and three years later the city was renamed Ulaanbaatar (“red hero”) in his honour.
+In the evening we crossed the large Sükhbaatar Square.
+According to legend the horse of revolutionary leader Damdin Sükhbaatar stopped to pee at the location in 1921.
+It was considered a good omen so they founded the city on the same spot.
+Three years later the city was renamed Ulaanbaatar (“red hero”) in his honor.
 He can be found as a large statue on the square, as well as on the lesser bank notes.

 After listening to a performance with horse-headed fiddles and the odd Mongolian throat singing, we found our way to a Mongolian Barbecue where the cooks had t-shirts that said “Go mongo”.
 So we did.

 Time to leave the capital and head south through the Gobi desert, continuing the Trans-Siberian railroad journey.
-The train departed from Ulaan Baatar at eight in the morning and it actually felt good to be on the tracks again.
+The train departed from Ulaanbaatar at eight in the morning and it actually felt good to be back on the tracks again.

 But the view of endless Gobi desert became utterly boring more quickly than I had anticipated.
 The word “gobi” is a Mongol term for desert steppe.
-I remember reading the Yule-Cordier edition of The Travels of Marco Polo, and how he described the Gobi desert as “consists entirely of mountains and sands and valleys, there is nothing at all to eat”.
+I remember reading the Yule-Cordier edition of The Travels of Marco Polo and how he described the Gobi desert, “it consists entirely of mountains and sands and valleys, there is nothing at all to eat”.